How to prep your home for the Holidays will help reduce your stress during the festive season.

 Thank you to American Home Shield for sponsoring today’s post.
 As always, all thoughts and opinions are my own.

 Let’s face it.
 The holidays are meant to be a time to share with friends and loved ones, but they can also quickly become stressful.
 Today’s tips are intended to reduce stress on yourself – and your home!

 By following a timeline similar to the one listed below, you’ll feel prepared and confident to entertain with ease!

 Three weeks out

 Burn your favorite holiday scent (this one is my personal favorite), mix up a festive drink, and set aside time for a brainstorming session.
-Jot down all your ideas to make your holiday succesful.
-As your plan becomes more defined and concrete, make a timeline of everything you need to complete prior to the event and assign a completion date.
+Jot down all your ideas to make your holiday successful.
+As your plan becomes more defined and concrete, make a timeline of everything you need to complete prior to the holiday event and assign a completion date.
 As you break the work into smaller, more manageable pieces you’ll feel much less stressed over the coming weeks!

 Plan to deep clean your home and check all of your appliances.
 This includes everything from washing the floors to thoroughly cleaning your microwave to dusting those areas that you may not normally consider.
 When done in advance, you can plan to do some minor cleaning a day or two prior to your event without feeling burdened by hours of cleaning.

 As part of your deep-cleaning plans, don’t forget your refrigerator condenser coils.
 These are often overlooked but will help ensure your refrigerator continues to run well.
 To clean, most require removing the kick plate and likely getting down on your hands and knees.
 But the benefit will most certainly outweigh the inconvenience.
 Once the coils are exposed, use a handheld vacuum to clean and rid the coils of loose particles and dust.
 Once cleaned out, your refrigerator won’t have to work as hard to keep the contents at the correct temperature.